 Going on Holiday?
 A business trip?
-No time for the gym?
+No time for the gym or workout?

-Here are 5 Easy Toning Exercises to do anywhere!
+Here are 5 Easy Muscle Toning Exercises to do anywhere!

-Whether it’s a long holiday weekend or a hectic work schedule that’s keeping you from the gym, you don’t have to skip exercise.
-These toning exercises can be done using your own body.
-That’s right, weight bearing exercises aren’t just for bodybuilders.
+Whether it’s a long holiday weekend or a hectic work schedule that’s keeping you from the gym or your workout, you don’t have to skip exercise.
+These muscle toning exercises can be done using your own body weight.
+That’s right, weight-bearing exercises aren’t just for bodybuilders.
 And yes, these are easy!

-As we age (especially those over forty) we begin to lose muscle mass.
-For women especially, bone loss leads to osteoporosis.
-And a body in need of calcium will steal it from your bones.
+As we age (especially those over forty), we begin to lose muscle mass.
+For women especially, bone loss leads to osteoporosis, the body in need of calcium will steal it from your teeth and bones.